When you need a couples expert that does more than talk.

 A team of couples therapists helping couples heal through innovative brain based techniques.

-Meet Your Couples Therapist Team In Rancho Cucamonga, Riverside & Temecula
+Meet Your Couples Therapist In Rancho Cucamonga, Riverside & Temecula

 There are a lot of options out there for choosing help for you and your relationship.
 You want more than just talking about the pain.
 It feels like you do that already with your friends and partner.
 You want support in healing and creating a relationship that you actually love coming home to.
 You also want to see someone who really knows how to help couples.

-Our team of couples therapists are here to help.
-We aren’t just going to talk your ear off or take sides.
-We use brain based techniques like ketamine therapy and brainspotting and pair that with our unique skill in working with couples through issues such as deciding to stay or go, infidelity repair, trauma and anxiety.
-Get to know us more by checking out our bios below and book a consult to discover how couples counseling can rapidly shift the way you feel in your relationship.
+I am here to help.
+I’m not just going to talk your ear off or take sides.
+I use brain based techniques like ketamine therapy and brainspotting and pair that with my unique skill in working with couples through issues such as deciding to stay or go, infidelity repair, trauma and anxiety.
+Book a consult to discover how couples counseling can rapidly shift the way you feel in your relationship.

-Alicia Taverner, Licensed Marriage & Family therapist, Owner of Rancho Counseling
+Alicia Taverner, Licensed Marriage & Family therapist, Owner of Rancho Counseling, License #50414

 HOW I WORK WITH COUPLES AND INDIVIDUALS IN COUNSELING AND KETAMINE THERAPY